 Gene Hackman, James Brolin, Lorenzo Lamas, Paul Newman, Steve McQueen, David Carradine and James Garner are all actors who have driven in the 12 Hours of Sebring.

 Yes, all with the exception of Garner, who was a car owner in the 1960s and attended Sebring regularly but never drove in the race.

 All-time Sebring winner Tom Kristensen waved to fans during a caution period while leading the 1999 Sebring 12 Hours.

 Some fans swear he did.
 Tom will only say "I could have, I might have."

 The race was once red flagged because an alligator was on the track.

 Alligators have made their way on to the track at Sebring, but not during the race.

-During the 1957 Sebring 12 Hours, Stirling Moss slowed down at the Hairpin so someone could handle him a cold bottle of Coca-Cola.
+During the 1957 Sebring 12 Hours, Stirling Moss slowed down at the Hairpin so someone could hand him a cold soft drink.

-Legendary photo-journalist Bernard Cahier handed Moss the Coke at the Hairpin, and on the next lap Moss tossed the empty bottle!
+Legendary photo-journalist Bernard Cahier handed Moss the drink at the Hairpin, and on the next lap Moss tossed the empty bottle!